top of page

 Before moving to DC, she was an Associate at The Clay Studio in Philadelphia and a professional member of the Potters Guild in Wallingford, PA.
 Jill graduated with a degree in Ceramics from a cooperative program at The George Washington University and Corcoran School of Art and, over the years, has attended many clay workshops around the country.
 In her previous life, Jill was a practicing attorney in DC.

-Jill’s primary interest is in making functional one-of-a-kind serving pieces with a bent towards the decorative.
+Jill’s primary interest is in making functional one-of-a-kind serving pieces with a bend towards the decorative.
 She finds it an inspiring challenge to harmonize the demands of utility with those of imparting a measure of magic to everyday things.

 Ceramics Instructor